gradle/gradle/design-docs/features/composite-build/README.md

     - Provide a "Composite Context" (containing all project publication information) when requesting `EclipseProject` model from each build
     - Likely remove the use of Tooling API to communicate with each participant

+### Milestone: Tooling client can execute tasks in composite build

-## Milestone: Tooling client defines homogeneous composite and executes tasks where external dependencies are replaced with project dependencies
+After this milestone, a Tooling client can define a homogeneous composite build, and execute tasks for projects within the composite.
+When performing dependency resolution for tasks, external dependencies will be replaced with appropriate project dependencies.

+#### Stories:

 Tooling client defines a composite and: